4 June 2021

 • Coordinating arrangements with component auditors and auditor’s experts.

-ISA 220 operates as part of the broader system of quality management established by ISQM 1.
-Under ISQM 1, the firm establishes quality objectives, identifies and assesses quality risks, and designs responses to address the quality risks concerning the components of the firm’s system of quality management.
+ISA 220 operates as part of the broader system of quality management established by PES 3.
+Under PES 3, the firm establishes quality objectives, identifies and assesses quality risks, and designs responses to address the quality risks concerning the components of the firm’s system of quality management.
 This can be achieved at the firm level or the engagement level, depending on its nature, circumstances, and engagement.
-Accordingly, ISQM 1 requires the firm to communicate information to the engagement team about their responsibilities regarding the firm’s responses that require implementation at the engagement level.
+Accordingly, PES 3 requires the firm to communicate information to the engagement team about their responsibilities regarding the firm’s responses that require implementation at the engagement level.

-ISA 220 and ISQM 1 align concerning monitoring and remediation.
+ISA 220 and PES 3 align concerning monitoring and remediation.
 The engagement partner is responsible for dealing with the relevant aspects of the monitoring and remediation process.
 Communication by the firm includes the results of the monitoring and remediation process.

-Furthermore, the engagement partner and team requirement to fully cooperate with the engagement quality reviewer is the linkage between ISA 220 and ISQM 2.
+Furthermore, the engagement partner and team requirement to fully cooperate with the engagement quality reviewer is the linkage between ISA 220 and PES 4.

-We hope this and earlier articles will help you to hit the ground running when the new standards become active.
+We hope this, our new Quality Control Tools and earlier articles will help you to hit the ground running when the new standards become active.